eusebiuuu/tutoriat_lmc/administrative_stuff/workflow.md

-- Set the structure for the next lesson & distribute the work among the team members
+- Set the structure for the next lesson (write ideas on a specific file) & distribute the work among the team members
 - Materials preparation
   - Course
     - Format: text, drawing, video